dikeboy/dhaspject/README.md

 }

-api_log: build.gradle( the aop module, you can define by yourself)
+api_log: build.gradle( the aop module, you can modify the name by yourself)

     apply plugin: "com.dhaspject"
     laop{